 You’ve been writing code for six months.
-You have a product, three people on the team, and $2K in monthly recurring revenue.
+You and your co-founder have a product, a handful of early customers, and a pre-seed round behind you.
 An investor wants to meet next week and you know they’re going to ask about your financial model.

 You don’t have one.
 You’re not even sure what goes in one.